 Yes, Jane Elliott’s Brown Eyes/Blue Eyes is a powerful video on racism.
 It gives insights into the personal experiences of how we discriminate based on the attribute of the color of eyes or the color of one’s skin.
 Let’s think outside of the box on this one and see how this is also a great lesson on how we treat people with learning disabilities (Dyslexia, ADHD, Dysgraphia, Asperger’s….) and other types of disabilities (physical, deaf, blind…) in school settings.

-The Butterflies are more likely to be given extra opportunities in schools such as crossing guard or member of student council.
-Teachers are concerned if they give Dragonflies positions of responsibilities they will not be able to handle the job or the Dragonfly doesn't deserve a reward--so Butterflies get the special treatment.
+The Butterflies are more likely to be given extra opportunities in schools such as crossing guard or member of the student council.
+Teachers are concerned if they give Dragonflies positions of responsibilities, they will not be able to handle the job, or the Dragonfly doesn't deserve a reward--so Butterflies get the special treatment.

 Butterflies are given positive reinforcements in the classroom while the Dragonflies often receive negative reinforcements.
-When you observe an elementary classroom room where a teacher has a Colored behavior chart more Dragonflies are on Yellow and Red than Butterflies.
-The Butterflies are most likely on Green and get to run special errands for teachers or get to sit in special places in the room.
+When you observe an elementary classroom room where a teacher has a Colored behavior chart, more Dragonflies are on Yellow and Red than Butterflies.
+The Butterflies are most likely on Green and get to run particular errands for teachers or get to sit in special places in the room.

-As you can see the list of the differences can go on and on but the key point here is how Dragonflies are not just discriminated against by their teachers but this treatment is seen as acceptable to their peers as well since the students will model the behaviors of the teachers.
+As you can see, the list of the differences can go on and on, yet the key point is how Dragonflies are not just discriminated against by their teachers this treatment is seen as acceptable to their peers as well.
+Students model the behaviors of the teachers.

-So when thinking about Martin Luther King Jr. today think about how we still treat students who learn differently (academically or socially) as less than the students who are “Mainstream” learners.
-Dragonflies are often excluded from classes that Butterflies receive automatically such as gym, art, and other electives because the Dragonflies need extra teacher support to learn.
-Schools require students to take these foreign language classes, and although students with learning disabilities would benefit from Sign Language it is too much trouble to make this happen, so they just have to struggle (causing emotional pain) or not participate (excluded from a class open to non-disabled peers).
+So when thinking about Martin Luther King Jr. today, think about how we still treat students who learn differently (academically or socially) as less than the students who are “Mainstream” learners.
+Dragonflies are often excluded from classes that Butterflies receive automatically, such as gym, art, and other electives because the Dragonflies need extra teacher support to learn.
+Schools require students to take these foreign language classes.
+Although students with learning disabilities would benefit from Sign Language, it is too much trouble to make this happen, so they just have to struggle (causing emotional pain) or not participate (excluded from a class open to non-disabled peers).
 For some reason it seems acceptable to the adults to take away opportunities from Dragonfly students using the reasoning that teachers can’t work beyond school hours, it would cost too much to provide the services, or they don't want to make a specific accommodation.
-For more details on this visit the following post: Dr. King’s Legacy Regarding Discrimination in Education.
+For more details on this visit, the following post: Dr. King’s Legacy Regarding Discrimination in Education.